 Counselors are available to provide short-term assistance to help students address issues that may be hindering them in succeeding in college.
 There is no charge for this service but this counseling is limited in nature and length, and in some cases a student will be referred to community resources to better address their issues, such as City of Cisco or InfoAbilene.
 For additional information about Community Mental Health Resources, click here.

-Both locations offer Transition Centers that help you navigate educational options, including information on university and college requirements and assisting with creating course plans and schedules for students.
-Catalogs and admission information is maintained on most colleges and universitites in Texas for students to browse during regular hours.
-Check out these sites for more info:
+All counselors can help students navigate educational options, including finding information on university and college requirements and assisting with degree plans and schedules for students.
+Check out these sites for more information on common transfer topics:

 - Abilene Education Foundation

 - College for Texans

 - Texas Common Course Numbering System (provides course equivalencies for Cisco College and other colleges/universities)

 FOCUS 2 is a self-paced, online career and education planning tool for college students that is designed to help you make decisions about future career goals and education plans.
 FOCUS 2 provides five self-assessments to help you identify your top work interests, values, skills, personality type, and leisure time interests and explore occupations and major areas of study compatible with your personal attributes.
 Students use FOCUS 2 to help choose or change their major and also verify their choice of a career field.